 University of Otago Wellington

 Senior Lecturer in Psychology

 - Paper Structure

-During the academic year, course participants must attend three week-long teaching blocks and one final exam day at the Wellington Campus.
-The three block weeks are held in March, June and August (dates to be confirmed).
+During the academic year, course participants must attend three week-long teaching blocks and one final exam day on campus.

 - Teaching Arrangements

 This course is a Wellington campus registered course.